Matchstick puzzle: Move 3 matches to make 5 equal squares

 Solution: Move 3 matches to make 5 equal squares: Common match analysis to visualize final figure

-Two things of the puzzle figure get my attention first - the 7 square figure is made up of as many as 20 matchsticks WITH as many as 8 COMMON MATCHSTICKS.
+Two things of the puzzle figure get my attention first - the 7 square figure comprises 20 matchsticks WITH 8 COMMON MATCHSTICKS.
 Because of so many common matchsticks, the figure is tight and compact.

-With such a large number of squares and matches, I stopped any thought of trying for an intuitive solution first.
+With so many squares and matches, I stopped any thought of trying for an intuitive solution first.
 It would invariably end up into a tangled fiasco.

 So I set down to the well-used path of common matchstick analysis for the desired solution and the initial puzzle figure.